 Frequently Asked Questions

-Do I have to pay AHV and BVG as an expat?
+Do I pay AHV and BVG contributions as an expat from day one?

 Yes.
-AHV contributions begin from your first Swiss paycheck, regardless of nationality or intended length of stay.
-BVG enrollment is automatic once your annual salary exceeds CHF 22,680.
-The exception is posted workers who remain covered by their home country's social security system under a bilateral agreement — typically permitted for assignments under 24 months.
+AHV contributions begin with your first Swiss payslip regardless of nationality or planned length of stay.
+BVG enrollment is automatic once annual salary exceeds CHF 22,680.
+The exception: posted workers remaining covered under a bilateral social security agreement — typically valid for assignments up to 24 months — are exempt from Swiss social security.
+Your employer's HR team can confirm your status before the first paycheck.

-Can I withdraw my Swiss pension when I leave?
+Can I withdraw my Swiss pension when I permanently leave Switzerland?

-The BVG law mandates minimum coverage on salaries up to CHF 90,720.
-Capital built on salary above that cap — or through employer contributions above the legal minimum — is "supra-mandatory."
-It follows different conversion rates (typically 4–5.5% rather than the BVG minimum of 6.8%) and different withdrawal rules: unlike mandatory capital, supra-mandatory capital can be withdrawn as cash even when moving to an EU/EFTA country.
+Swiss law mandates minimum BVG coverage on salary up to CHF 90,720.
+Capital built on salary above that threshold — or through employer contributions exceeding the legal minimum — is supra-mandatory.
+It matters critically on departure: supra-mandatory BVG capital can be withdrawn as cash even when moving to an EU/EFTA country.
+Most high earners have a meaningful supra-mandatory portion, but must explicitly request a split withdrawal — it does not happen automatically.

-How do I find unclaimed Swiss pension assets?
+How do I find unclaimed Swiss pension assets from previous employers?

-Submit a free search request to the Zentralstelle 2.
+Submit a free search to the Zentralstelle 2.
 Säule at verbindungsstelle.ch.
-Switzerland holds over CHF 60 billion in forgotten vested-benefits accounts — worth checking if you changed employers multiple times, had career gaps, or worked in Switzerland as a short-term contractor.
+Switzerland holds over CHF 60 billion in unclaimed vested-benefits accounts accumulated by people who changed employers or worked short-term contracts without transferring their Pensionskasse balances.
+You will need your Swiss AHV number.
+Results typically arrive within 30 days.

 Switzerland's pension system rewards those who understand it early.
-The three most impactful steps cost nothing but time: open a securities-based Pillar 3a today, review your pension certificate for buy-in gaps, and start departure planning well before you actually leave.
+The highest-leverage moves cost nothing but time: open a securities-based Pillar 3a this year, review your pension certificate for voluntary buy-in capacity, and model your departure scenario before the decisions become urgent.

 Free Pension Review